- Newspapers that include relevant things that aren't "new"

 Bed frames without corners to run into

 I can’t understand why bed manufacturers insist on having the bottom corners of platform bed frames overshoot the mattress.
 The number of shin bruises I’ve acquired while at airbnbs is crazy.
 The bed linens drop down below the rim of the bed frame and I cut the corner on my way to get something and bam I’ve run into the frame.
 Even the taller ones with a proper footboard are inconvenient if you’re ever navigating the space in the dark.
-It’s bad enough that I generally either just use a simple metal support + box springs, or resort to just leaving the mattress on the floor.
+It’s bad enough that to avoid it I generally use a simple metal support + box springs, use a very tall headboard and footboard (which sadly obscures the view), or resort to just leaving the mattress on the floor.